Gilaki language: Dispersion

 Gilaki is the language of the majority of people in Gilan province and also a native and well-known language in Mazandaran, Qazvin and Alborz provinces.
 Gilaki is spoken in different regions with different dialects and accents.
-The number of Gilaki speakers is estimated at 3 to 4 million.
-Ethnologue reports that the use of Gilaki is decreasing as the speaker population is decreasing with language shift to Iranian Persian.
+The number of Gilaki speakers is estimated at 1.6 million.

 Phonology

 Gilaki has the same consonants as Persian, but different vowels.
 Here is a table of correspondences for the Western Gilaki of Rasht, which will be the variety used in the remainder of the article: